Hot Tub Time Machine: Plot

-While drinking in their hotel room's hot tub, the four accidentally douse the console with an energy drink.
-The next day, they go skiing, and after many strange occurrences, realize they have traveled back to 1986.
-Adam, Lou, and Nick have also assumed their younger bodies, although Jacob's appearance has not changed since he was not born yet, though he occasionally flickers.

-A cryptic repairman appears and warns them not to change anything, as it might affect history.
-To minimize the butterfly effect, the group plans to re-enact their experiences: Adam has to break up with his girlfriend Jenny and get stabbed in the eye with a fork; Lou must pick a fight with and get beaten up by Blaine, a ski patrol bully; Nick must have sex with a groupie and perform with his band at an open microphone event.
-They also find Adam's sister—and Jacob's mother—Kelly at the resort.
+While drinking in their hotel room's hot tub, the four accidentally douse the console with a Russian energy drink.
+The next day, they go skiing; after many strange occurrences, they realize they have accidentally traveled back to 1986.
+Adam, Lou, and Nick have also assumed their younger bodies, though Jacob's appearance is unchanged since he was not born yet, and he occasionally flickers in and out of reality.
+A cryptic repairman appears and warns them not to change anything as it might affect history.
+To minimize the butterfly effect, the group plans to re-enact their previous experiences: Adam has to break up with his girlfriend Jenny and get stabbed in the eye with a fork, Lou must pick a fight with and get beaten up by ski patrol bully Blaine, and Nick must have sex with a groupie and perform with his band at an open mic.
+They also find Kelly, Adam's sister and Jacob's mother, at the resort.

-The three find their tasks difficult; Lou gets punched by Blaine and loses his backpack, but realizes he must face him again later at night, so he reluctantly challenges him again.
-Adam becomes attracted to Jenny again and loses the will to break up, but is distracted when he meets free-spirited music journalist April during a concert.
-Nick is concerned about cheating on his wife, even though he has not married yet at the time.
+The three find their tasks difficult.
+Lou gets punched by Blaine and loses his backpack, but realizes he must face him again later at night, so he reluctantly challenges him again.
+Adam becomes attracted to Jenny again and loses the will to break up with her, but is distracted when he meets free-spirited music journalist April during a concert.
+Nick is concerned about cheating on his wife, even though he is yet to meet and marry her at this time.
 Jenny turns the tables on Adam when she initiates their breakup, but he still gets stabbed in the eye with a fork after he tries to prevent it.
-He wanders around the resort alone before encountering April, they break into a home and become intimate.
+Severely heartbroken, he wanders around the resort alone before encountering April.
+They break into a house and have sex.

 Meanwhile, Nick covers more upbeat music during his performance.
-When the repairman tells Jacob a chemical is the key to their time travel, Jacob realizes it was the energy drink they spilled.

-After the group prevents Lou from falling off the rooftop, they go to Blaine's cabin to search for the drink.
-Lou seduces Kelly but, when Jacob interrupts them having sex, he suddenly vanishes.
-They realize that Lou is Jacob's father as he reappears after Lou and Kelly finish conceiving him.
-Leaving Kelly, Lou finally beats Blaine, and the four retrieve the energy drink and return to the hot tub where they create a vortex.
+When the repairman tells Jacob a certain chemical is the key to their time travel, Jacob realizes it was the energy drink they spilled.
+After the group prevents Lou from falling off a rooftop, they go to Blaine's cabin to search for the drink.
+Lou seduces Kelly but, when Jacob interrupts them, he suddenly vanishes.
+They realize that Lou is Jacob's father, and he reappears after Lou and Kelly finish conceiving him.
+Lou leaves Kelly to find Blaine, who he finally beats, and the four retrieve the energy drink and return to the hot tub.